wix-incubator/wix-rest-docs/wix-loyalty-program/guides/Example Flows.md

 # Example Use Cases and Flow: Loyalty

-This article shares possible use cases your app could support, including an example flow.
+This article shares possible use cases your app could support, as well as example flows.
 You're certainly not limited to these use cases, but it can be a helpful jumping off point as you plan your app's implementation.

 ## Set Up Loyalty (Optional: by Syncing From an External Program)